-Plan Termination: The employer has terminated the Solo 401(k) Plan in accordance with the Plan's governing documents and has provided the required notice to the plan trustee.
+Plan Termination: The employer has terminated the 403(b) Plan in accordance with the Plan's governing documents and has provided the required notice to participants.
+If your plan is terminated, please contact IIS at 800.959.4246 for additional requirements.
 Plan terminations can be complex and must meet certain requirements to ensure that participants' benefits maintain their tax-favored status.
 It is the employer's and participant's responsibility to consult with a tax advisor or legal counsel familiar with qualified retirement plans for guidance regarding plan termination and related distributions.

 Qualified Domestic Relations Order (QDRO): A QDRO is normally issued due to divorce.
-The plan has been ordered by a court to transfer or distribute assets from the account to a current or former spouse or child (named as the alternate payee) of the participant pursuant to a QDRO.
-The QDRO should be directed to the employer/plan administrator and kept with the records of the plan.
-It should not be sent to IIS.
+The participant has been ordered by a court to transfer or distribute assets from the account to a current or former spouse or child (named as the alternate payee) of the participant pursuant to a QDRO.
+The employer sponsoring this 403(b) plan must certify the request is being made pursuant to a QDRO, and an employer signature is required in section 13.
 If the alternate payee is a spouse or former spouse, he or she may roll over assets directly into an IRA or other qualified plan, if eligible.